Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Role of and in UO

+In order to evaluate the impact of the choice of correlated orbitals on the results, we produce the same calculations using Wannier orbitals instead of atomic orbitals (see Fig.~\ref{fig:UO2-GGA+Uffpp-wannier}).

-Let's now discuss calculations using atomic and Wannier orbitals.
-Graph (a) shows that DFT+\Uff{} density of states are similar except that the $p$-like band width is larger.
+Figure~\ref{fig:UO2-GGA+Uffpp-wannier} is obtained using similar calculations to the ones used to produce Fig.~\ref{fig:UO2-GGA+Uffpp} but using Wannier orbitals as correlated orbitals.
+Let us now compare these two calculations.
+Figures~\ref{fig:UO2-GGA+Uffpp}(a) and Fig.~\ref{fig:UO2-GGA+Uffpp-wannier}(a) show that the DFT+\Uff{} densities of states are similar except that the $p$-like band width is larger.
 This larger bandwidth can be attributed to the larger hybridization between the $p$-like band and the lower $f$ Hubbard band using Wannier orbitals.

-For DFT+\Uff{}+\Upp{}, the non self-consistent calculations (graph (c)) are similar also except the width of the $p$-like band.
-For self-consistent DFT+\Uff{}+\Upp{} (graph (b)), there is an important difference.
-Whereas with the atomic orbitals, the $p$ bands are weakly shifted with respect to DFT+\Uff{}, with the Wannier orbitals, the shift is much larger (1 eV).
-The difference can be explained using the number of electrons in the Wannier calculation (see Tab.~\ref{tab:occupationW}).
-Indeed the change of the number of electrons as \Upp{} increases is much smaller in the Wannier case than in the atomic case and as a consequence the $p$-like band stays low in energy as discussed in Tab.\ref{tab:occupationW}.
-Concerning the final results, the density of states of the fully converged calculation is in rather good agreement with HSE06 calculation and experiment concerning the position of the bands.